wushouhe/fabric-tools/README.md

 - build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

-There is a build script is included in this repository that automates the creation of a Hyperledger Fabric environment for Linux on zSystems instances.
+There is a build script included in this repository that automates the creation of a Hyperledger Fabric environment for Linux on zSystems instances.

 Help Information for zSystemsFabricBuild.sh
 -------------------------------------------